beluga13/ChoreBoard/README.md

 # ChoreBoard
-Log and track scores based on completing household chores.
+This is used to log and track scores based on completing household chores.